Princeton-HCI/bluesky-feed-manager/README.md

 }
 ```

-You can now:
+**Congratulations! 🎉 Your service is now creating fully dynamic, on-demand Bluesky feeds.**

+With a single API call, you can:

-- Add this feed to Bluesky as a custom algorithm
+- Instantly publish a new custom feed to Bluesky
-- Share the feed URL publicly
+- Share its URL with anyone
-- Immediately begin seeing ranked posts generated from your blueprint
+- See it start ranking posts immediately based on your blueprint

----
+No code changes.
+No redeploys.
+Fully dynamic.